wp-plugins/updraftplus/readme.txt

 = Have you written any other free plugins? =

 Thanks for asking - yes, I have.
 Check out my profile page - http://profiles.wordpress.org/DavidAnderson/ .
-I am also available for hire for bespoke work.

 == Changelog ==

 = Development branch (not yet released/supported) =
 * FEATURE: New storage back-end for any S3-compatible provider (e.g. Google Cloud Storage, Eucalyptus, Cloudian, many more - tested with Dreamobjects and original S3)
-* FEATURE: Delete existing backup sets manually (deletes both local + cloud copies)
+* FEATURE: Delete existing backup sets manually (deletes both local + cloud copies).
+Also show backup set debugging info in expert options; and counter now dynamically updates without refresh.
 * FEATURE: Restorations + migrations can now be attempted even if the user lacks CREATE TABLE or DROP TABLE permissions
-* FEATURE: Italiano/Italian translation by Francesco Carpana (f.carpana@gmail.com)
+* FEATURE: Italiano/Italian translation by Francesco Carpana (f.carpana at gmail.com)
 * FEATURE: Re-worked error handling internally, leading to users now being notified prominently of warning-level conditions (non-fatal conditions, but things the user should be advised of)
 * FEATURE: Allow some hiding of secrets in the admin area (see: http://updraftplus.com/faqs/in-the-administration-section-it-shows-my-amazon-ftp-etc-passwords-without-using-stars-is-this-safe/)
 * FEATURE: Restorer now obtains files at an earlier stage, allowing analysis + more intelligent presentation of options and applicable warnings pre-restore.
 Now warns if you are migrating without having chosen search/replace of DB.
+Also pre-decrypts the database, which lessens the risk of timeouts.
 * FIX: "Wipe settings" wipes S3 + DreamObjects settings (they were retained previously)
 * FIX: Suppress spurious "Table prefix has changed" message
+* FIX: Now copes on restores/migrations if you've moved around your WP_CONTENT_DIR/WP_PLUGIN_DIR/WP folder
 * FIX: Escape output of logging lines (prevents on-page JavaScript breakage if error from cloud service contained unescaped quotes)
 * FIX: Fix syntax error in rarely-triggered part of scheduling calculation algorithm that could cause a dramatic slow-down
 * FIX: Tweak the no-activity-for-a-while-when-writing-zip detector to not fire prematurely (found an extreme corner-case where this caused a problem)
 * FIX: The "Test (cloud method) settings" button would fail if credentials contained a backslash (\), due to WP's automatic doubling of backslashes
 * FIX: When restoring, don't make failure to remove a temporary directory an abortion condition
+* FIX: Database dump now retains NULL values for string fields (instead of making them empty strings)
+* TWEAK: Detect WP installs with broken plugins that add extra white-space (thus breaking AJAX output)
 * TWEAK: When running on (old) MySQL 4.1, replace TYPE= with ENGINE= for compatibility with later MySQL versions
 * TWEAK: Detect which MySQL engines are available on the restoring side, and switch if the requested engine is not available; remove PAGE_CHECKSUM and TRANSACTIONAL options if engine was (M)aria.
 Always remove (removed from upstream) PAGE_CHECKSUM from MyISAM.
 * TWEAK: Batch database rows by the 1000 instead of 100 - proved to be 3x faster on massive MyISAM tables
 * TWEAK: Abort a restoration if the first CREATE TABLE command produces an error (rather than continue and likely have many more)
 * TWEAK: Replace one use of method_exists() to prevent triggering segfault in some faulty PHP installs
 * TWEAK: Allow an extra attempt if in "over-time" - allows recovery from transient errors (e.g. cloud service temporary outage) in over-time.
+* TWEAK: Work-around WP installs with broken cacheing setups where cache deletion is not working
 * TWEAK: If ZipArchive::close() fails, then log the list of files we were trying to add at the time
 * TWEAK: Detect generous amounts of time allowed for running better, and schedule appropriately
 * TWEAK: Add detection of jQuery errors in the admin page, and direct users with such errors to a help page